 He won two European Cup titles and reached 3 other Finals with Benfica in the 1960's.
 He was a part of the Golden Generation in the 1960s.
 He starred at the WC 1966 with Portugal.
 He earned 45 caps.

 He is probably one of Portugal's greatest players.
 He was the 2000 European Footballer of the Year, the 2001 FIFA World Player of the Year, and in 2004 was named in the FIFA 100 list of the world's greatest living players.
 He is one of the few football players to have played for both Spanish rival clubs Barcelona and Real Madrid.
 His controversial 2000 transfer from Barcelona to bitter rivals Real Madrid set a world record fee of £37 million (€62 million).
 With Real Madrid, he was the first member of the Galacticos.
 He won the Champions' League title in 2002.

-He is one of the greatest forward of his generation.
+He is one of the greatest forward in history.
 He is the most expensive players in history from 2009-2013 when he moved from Manchester United to Real Madrid.
-At the time of writing, he won the Ballon d'Or winner twice and won Champions' League titles with both Manchester United and Real Madrid.
+At the time of writing, he won the Ballon d'Or winner three times and won Champions' League titles with both Manchester United and Real Madrid.
 He helped Portugal to reach the Final of European Championship in 2004 and 2016, winning it in 2016.

 He won a European Cup with Porto in 1987.
 He was the best Portuguese player in the 1980's.
 He gained more than 40 caps for his country, representing it at the 1986 World Cup in Mexico.
 He played in Spain, France, Italy and Japan, most notably with Atlético Madrid.

 He was one of the first major star players from Portugal and Porto during the 1930's.
 He is considered to be among Porto's greatest players.

 ST: Fernando Peyroteo